-Penny credits the work of AnewAmerica in helping her dream café become a reality.
-She states, "AnewAmerica is very instrumental in bringing Café Gabriela into fruition.
+Penny credits the work of AnewAmerica in helping their dream café become a reality.
+Penny states, "AnewAmerica is very instrumental in bringing Café Gabriela into fruition.
 They have supported me through the whole endeavor.
 They've provided me with incredible classes, and contacts that are vital in the business preparation stages, such as legal services, grants, loans, and teaching me how to manage my budgets.
 I am definitely lucky to be a part of AnewAmerica.
 They have been with me from the very beginning, and are a constant support for me as I work toward opening the café."

 When asked what it's like to start a business during an economic recession, at the time, Penny stated, "There are some advantages.
 There are more open retail spaces, and the rent has lowered.
 However, you have to be very sensitive about how much your target market is willing to pay for your products, given the economy."